Starbucks Just Added 2 New Drinks to Its Winter Menu

 Here's the scoop:

 Get Ready for 2 New Winter BeveragesLactose intolerant or not, people are loving dairy-free milks these days.
 That's why Starbucks' new Honey Almondmilk Cold Brew will likely make some waves.
-The drink is exactly how it sounds: Slow-steeped cold brew is stirred with honey and topped with almond milk to create a sweet and dairy-free option that vegans and non-vegans alike can drink up at their leisure.
+The drink is exactly how it sounds: Slow-steeped cold brew is stirred with honey and topped with almond milk to create a sweet and dairy-free option that's impressively low in calories.

 Vegetarians Get a New Breakfast ItemBy now, you've seen the Sous Vide Egg Bites, which traditionally come in a few varieties: Egg White & Roasted Red Pepper, Bacon & Gruyère, and Ham, Cheddar & Peppers.